-How is margin interest calculated?
+Calculating margin interest

 Margin interest is the interest a broker charges account holders on borrowed funds (margin debit balance).
 The margin interest rate is the interest rate charged on the margin debit balance.
 Brokers set the margin interest rate by taking a base rate and adjusting it based on the size of the amount borrowed.